added-digital/webflow-component-library/Readme.txt

     in the "before </body>" code tag in the webflow page.

-    --> For each script with a component, add a key:value pair to the wfObject and a button with corresponding id to the page.
+    --> For each component in the script, you will have to have one cms item with a corresponding id to the copy button of the item.
         (+display of component without connection)